Berny23/LD-ToyPad-Emulator/README.md

    cd LD-ToyPad-Emulator
    npm install
    ```

+#### Usage
-7. Run the emulator server with this command:
+1. Run the emulator server with this command if you are in the correct folder (otherwise run `cd    LD-ToyPad-Emulator` first):
    ```bash
    node index.js
    ```

-## Usage
-Type your single board computer's IP address in a browser to use the emulator.
+2. Type **your single board computer's IP address** in a browser to use the emulator.

    If you want to turn it off, just press `Ctrl + C` in the cmd window, then use the command `sudo shutdown now` to safely power off the device.

 ## Update
 To update this software, just pull the latest changes by running the following 3 commands: